Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

 \subsection{Selection based on conformal p-values}

 The second class of selection rules we study concern selecting units whose outcomes satisfy certain conditions while controlling some type-I error.
-To this end, the test units are selected by thresholding a class of p-values, where each p-value is computed via contrasting a test point with the calibration data.
-As such, one can imagine that the selection rule can be complicated and asymmetric.
+To this end, the test units are selected by thresholding a class of conformal p-values, where each p-value is computed via contrasting a test point with the calibration data.
+As such, the selection rule can be complicated and asymmetric.

 We will follow the framework of~\citet{jin2022selection} to define the p-values and selection rules, who study the problem of discovering test units with large outcomes.
 Examples include selecting drugs with sufficiently high binding affinities, finding highly competent job candidates, and identifying patients who benefit from a treatment, etc. In these problems, predictions from machine learning models serve as proxies for the true outcomes of interest that are too expensive or impossible to evaluate, and the selection procedure leverages the power of predictions to select units with large outcomes while ensuring error control.